nicolasbeauvais/laravel-transcribe/README.md

 $ composer require nicolasbeauvais/laravel-transcribe
 ```

-Once done, add the following line in your providers array of `config/app.php`:
+If you're using Laravel 5.5 or higher the package will automatically register itself.
+If you're using Laravel 5.4 or lower, add the following line in your providers array of `config/app.php`:

 ```php
 NicolasBeauvais\Transcribe\TranscribeServiceProvider::class